qingwave/mossdb/README.md

 ### Watch

-Watch interface just like etcd Watch, caller will receive event when the watched value modified.
+Watch interface just like etcd Watch(watch a key or prefix key), caller will receive event when the watched keys modified.

 ```golang
 func Watch(db *mossdb.DB) {